hansenjohnson/website/content/project/whalemap.md

 date = "2017-02-28"

 # Project summary to display on homepage.
-summary = "Display results from right whale surveys in Atlantic Canada."
+summary = "Collate and display whale survey results in near real-time"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`